 "Just before the merger, the previous CMG had us sign contracts with fairly vicious non-compete clauses, in attempt, I suspect, to keep their contract with the hospital."

-These are all definitive signs of uncompetitive behavior and must be addressed in the FTC and DOJ guidelines.
+These are all definitive signs of uncompetitive behavior and are elements ACEP urged the FTC and DOJ to address in their guidelines.